JaenalLeeGenMao/mockup_mola/qa_release_notes.md

 Disable Feature:
 * Disable articles on video detail page (/epl, /movies, /kids and /sports) both for mobile and desktop (Ferdy)

+V1.5.0 + **1896**

+Improvement:
+* remove unnecessary attribute (description, short description, and streamsource) in Tayangan Langsung page (/matches) (Irene)

+Bug Fix:
+* remove crossOrigin attribute in google-analytic script.
+Previously get error 'Access to script at 'https://www.google-analytics.com/analytics.js' from origin 'https://mola.tv' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+(Irene)